 It has been almost 40 years since the term “New Topographics" was coined by William Jenkins, when in 1975 he curated a show of American landscape photography held in Rochester, New York.
 The show consisted of over 150 black and white prints of streets, warehouses, city centres, industrial sites and suburban houses.
 Taken together their aesthetic was one of banal ordinariness.
 At the time the reaction was generally unfavourable however over time the influence of the movement, has been pervasive.
 Almost as a counterbalance to traditional unspoilt landscape photography these ‘man altered landscapes’ with their roads, trucks, industrial zones and empty cities have found increasing favour amongst photographers.

 I have a propensity for this type of photography myself and follow many photographers who propose this style of photography amongst which is Pavel Petros a photographer living and working in the Czech Republic.
-I have always been struck by the his approach and strong sense of locality with its simple translation of light and place, so I recent asked him some questions about his photography and influences.
+I have always been struck by his approach and strong sense of locality with its simple translation of light and place, so I recently asked him some questions about his photography and influences.

 • Pavel how did you discover photography?